-Separately, because prior to the Reorganization our North American operations and the majority of our international operations were conducted by certain operating subsidiaries held by separate entities, Corsair Gaming, Inc. and Corsair Holdings (Lux) S.à r.l., or Corsair Luxco, respectively, each of which was substantially owned by and under common control of EagleTree, part of the Reorganization included the transfer of all of the outstanding capital stock of Corsair Luxco to Corsair Gaming, Inc. so that all of our subsidiaries and assets are either directly or indirectly owned by
+In connection with the consummation of this offering, we will complete a corporate reorganization, or the Reorganization.
+Prior to the Reorganization, our North American operations and international operations were conducted by certain operating subsidiaries held by separate entities, Corsair Gaming, Inc. and Corsair Holdings (Lux) S.à r.l., respectively, each of which was substantially owned by and under common control of Corsair Group (Cayman), LP, or EagleTree.
+EagleTree, through its general partner, is managed by affiliates of EagleTree Capital, LP, a private equity investment firm.